Castles in Edinburgh include the world-famous fortress that sits at the head of the Royal Mile. However, it’s far from the only one worth visiting.

 Although the castle is now in a ruinous state there are still some remarkable reminders of much grander times The diamond-faceted façade on the north lodging is a prime example.

-This feature article from Truly Edinburgh says more about Crichton Castle
+- Plan your visit: this feature article from Truly Edinburgh says more about Crichton Castle

 6) Stirling Castle